guysoft/p4a-build-spaces/README.md

 1. List environments: `p4aspaces list-envs`
 2. Launch shell with your choice: `p4aspaces shell p4a-py3-api28ndk21`
+   The first launch may take a longer amount of time!

 **Important:** All file changes are temporary and will be lost once the environment terminates, unless you added a `--workspace`.